ardatan/graphql-tools/website/docs/stitch-type-merging.md

 });
 ```

 In the above, storefronts `Product` has two fields marked with `@requires` selection sets, indicating fields required from other subschemas to compute these fields.
-These selections are fetched by the gateway, formatted into input objects, and then sent into the storefronts service as representations of remote Products.
+These required selections are fetched by the gateway, formatted as input objects, and then sent to the storefronts service as representations of remote Products.
 The storefronts service then uses these Product representations to compute its fields.

-The `@requires` SDL directive is a convenience syntax for static configuration that can also be written as:
+The `@requires` SDL directive is a convenience syntax for static configuration that can be written as:

 ```js
 {